 - Health Care Agent: This is a person you trust will follow through on your wishes regarding what type of medical treatment you would want if you are seriously injured or ill and unable to communicate your wishes.

 - Authority of Agent: This gives the person you designate the legal authority to make specific health care decisions that align with your wishes and the instructions you have specified for your preferred treatment.

 - Health Care Directions: Our legal team can help you draft clear directions that specify the exact types of medical treatment you would like for certain scenarios.
 We can also specify in which situations you wouldn’t want to receive certain medical treatment.

 We Are Here to Walk You Through the Legal Process

-To set up a free case consultation with Norton Health Law in Charlottesville, please call (434) 216-4020 to speak to one of our friendly legal professionals.
+To set up a free case consultation with an advance medical directives lawyer at Norton Health Law in Charlottesville, please call (434) 216-4020 to speak to one of our friendly legal professionals.